SharkBait80/EKSContainerLab/module-5/README.md

 2. Note that the previously seen build error message has disappeared.

 3. Now, press **F5** to launch the Debugger.
-Note the opening of the Console window and transformation of the sample input file.
+Note the opening of a Debugger Console window and transformation of the sample input file.

 ![Debug Output](/images/module-5/DebugOutput-1.jpg)